netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 Be careful about escaping double-quotes, though it's not very pretty, it is necessary: else you would end up with a parsing error.
 Also, the `label_replace` chained calls here could be avoided as they look messy, but they make it actually easier to manipulate those metrics later on, in Grafana.

 Also, don't forget that [NetObserv has more metrics to show](https://github.com/netobserv/network-observability-operator/blob/main/docs/Metrics.md).
 And just for teasing, we are working on a fresh new API in NetObserv that will soon let you build pretty much any metric you want out of flow logs, for even more dashboarding possibilities.

+If you want to get in touch with the NetObserv team, you can use our [discussion board](https://github.com/netobserv/network-observability-operator/discussions).